jqueeney/geppo/README.md

 # Generalized Proximal Policy Optimization with Sample Reuse

+**Any future code updates will appear in the repository <https://github.com/jqueeney/gpi>.**

 This repository is the official implementation of the reinforcement learning algorithm Generalized Proximal Policy Optimization with Sample Reuse (GePPO), which was introduced in the [NeurIPS 2021 paper](https://proceedings.neurips.cc/paper/2021/hash/63c4b1baf3b4460fa9936b1a20919bec-Abstract.html) with the same name.
-Any future code updates will appear in [this repository](https://github.com/jqueeney/gpi), which contains implementations of several [Generalized Policy Improvement algorithms](https://arxiv.org/abs/2206.13714) including GePPO.
+Any future code updates will appear in the repository <https://github.com/jqueeney/gpi>, which contains implementations of several [Generalized Policy Improvement algorithms](https://arxiv.org/abs/2206.13714) including GePPO.

 GePPO improves the sample efficiency of the popular on-policy algorithm PPO through principled sample reuse, while still retaining PPO's approximate policy improvement guarantees.
 GePPO is theoretically supported by a generalized policy improvement lower bound that can be approximated using data from all recent policies.